-Notes for the Condensed Consolidated Interim Financial Statements
+Notes for the Consolidated Financial Statements

-A three-month Intermediate period, between April 1 and June 30 of 2020 and 2019, and a six-month period, between January 1 and June 30 of 2020 and 2019, except for the Consolidated Statement of Financial Position, that is presented, for comparability purposes at June 30, 2020 and December 31, 2019.
+For the three-month period between January 1st and March 31st of 2020 and 2019, except for the Consolidated Statement of Financial Position, that is presented, for comparability purposes at March 31st, 2020 and December 31st, 2019.

-(Values are expressed as millions of Colombian Pesos, except for the values in foreign currency, exchange rates, and number of shares)
+(Values are expressed as millions of Colombian Pesos, except for the values in foreign currency, exchange rates, and number of shares.)